mlanza/ai-literacy/201/09-rebooting-your-ai-assistant.md

 The user now reacts more strongly:

 > “Stop giving me long paragraphs.
-Use bullet points so I can shape this.”
+Use bullet points so I can shape this.”<br>
 > “Don’t use clipart or jokes.
-This is IT—not a marketing deck.”
+This is IT—not a marketing deck.”<br>
-> “Tone should be plainspoken and optimistic.”
+> “Tone should be plainspoken and optimistic.”<br>

 They also say:

-> “I like the ‘What You’ll Be Doing, Why It Matters, and How We Work Here’ framing.
-Let’s build on that.”
+> “I like the ‘What You’ll Be Doing, Why It Matters, and How We Work Here’ framing.<br> Let’s build on that.”

 They've clarified tone, format, and structure—but it took several zigzags to get there.